proh4cktive/prohacktive-sploits/README.md

 ```
 This will download all the database from different +100 sources into a folder called ```tmp/fetched_srcs/``` inside the repository that you have cloned.

-It can take up to 30 minutes to fetching us all the sources
+It can take up to 15 minutes (depending on your connection) to fetching us all the sources

 - To full update all the sources to the MongoDB database:
 ```bash